 What was your first theatrical experience?
 How did it impact you?

 My first theatrical experience was not actually on stage.
 I was involved with my school’s speech team (forensics) and my love of theater and writing really grew out of that.
-I performed a piece by Christopher Durang and an original parody I wrote called Al in Wonderland
+I performed a piece by Christopher Durang and an original parody I wrote called

 .
 Looking back on it, it really imprinted on me an absurd style of writing that I have grown to love and use to express myself.